Idaho, ID

 Idaho Health Plan provides comprehensive health care to uninsured children through the age of 18 whose families earn too much to qualify for Medicaid but too little to afford private coverage.

-Coverage includes, but not limited to, well-child visits, doctor visits, prescriptions, immunizations, dental and vision care, hospitalization, among others.
+Coverage includes, but are not limited to, well-child visits, doctor visits, prescriptions, immunizations, dental and vision care, hospitalization, among others.

-In Idaho, children with family incomes up to 190% of poverty are eligible for Idaho Heath Plan.
 There may be a small monthly premium for coverage — $10 or $15, depending on income, for each child enrolled in CHIP.

 To determine eligibility for CHIP, contact